odpi/egeria-docs/site/docs/features/lineage-management/overview.md

 ### RunEvent format

-Figure 15 shows the structure of a run event that is defined in the [OpenLineage Specification](https://github.com/OpenLineage/OpenLineage/tree/main/spec).
+Figure 15 shows the structure of a run event that is defined in the [Open Lineage Specification](https://github.com/OpenLineage/OpenLineage/tree/main/spec).
 It has 8 parts to it:

 - *eventType* - the type of activity being described.
 - *eventTime* - the time of the event as a `ZonedDateTime`.